 (5) Where the hearing is adjourned, then, subject to any directions given by the Court, the plaintiff must serve notice of the appointment for the adjourned hearing, together with a copy of any further affidavit intended to be used at that hearing, on the defendant not less than 2 clear days before the day fixed for the hearing.

-(6) A copy of any affidavit served under paragraph (5) must be indorsed in accordance with paragraph (4).
+(6) A copy of any affidavit served under subrule (5) must be indorsed in accordance with subrule (4).

-(7) Service under paragraph (3) or (5) and the manner in which it was effected, may be proved by a certificate signed by the plaintiff, if he sues in person, and otherwise by his solicitor.
+(7) Service under subrule (3) or (5) and the manner in which it was effected, may be proved by a certificate signed by the plaintiff, if he sues in person, and otherwise by his solicitor.

-(8) A certificate of the kind mentioned in paragraph (7) may be indorsed on the affidavit in support of the summons or, as the case may be, on any further affidavit intended to be used at an adjourned hearing.
+(8) A certificate of the kind mentioned in subrule (7) may be indorsed on the affidavit in support of the summons or, as the case may be, on any further affidavit intended to be used at an adjourned hearing.

-(9) A copy of any exhibit to an affidavit need not accompany the copy of the affidavit served under paragraph (3) or (5).
+(9) A copy of any exhibit to an affidavit need not accompany the copy of the affidavit served under subrule (3) or (5).

-(10) Where the plaintiff gives notice to the defendant under Order 3 Rule 7 of his intention to proceed, service of the notice, and the manner in which it was effected, may be proved by a certificate signed as mentioned in paragraphs (7) and (8).
+(10) Where the plaintiff gives notice to the defendant under Order 3 Rule 7 of his intention to proceed, service of the notice, and the manner in which it was effected, may be proved by a certificate signed as mentioned in subrules (7) and (8).

 [Rule 2 inserted in Gazette 10 Jan 1975 p.
 52-3; amended in Gazette 5 Apr 1991 p.
-1398.]
+1398; 28 Jun 2011 p.
+2552-3.]

 3. Evidence in support of originating summons for possession or payment